Places in Harry Potter: Shell Cottage

 Shell Cottage is the home of Bill Weasley and Fleur Delacour after they get married.
-It overlooks a beach outside the village of Tinworth in Cornwall county.
-The cottage serves as a hiding place for Harry and his companions after they escape from Malfoy Manor.
-After Dobby dies, Harry buries him in the garden.
+It overlooks a beach outside the fictional village of Tinworth in Cornwall.
+The cottage serves as a hiding place for Harry and his companions after they escape from Malfoy Manor in Deathly Hallows.
+After Dobby dies, Harry buries him in the cottage's garden.
 The scenes set at Shell Cottage in the film adaptations of Deathly Hallows were shot on Freshwater West beach in Wales.